phillycommunitywireless/docs/docs/device-configs/configure-erx.md

    ![Login](../assets/images/erx/login.jpeg)
 4. On the `Use wizard?` prompt, press yes.
    ![Login](../assets/images/erx/wizard.jpeg)
-5. If the prompt doesn't appear, navigate to the Wizard tab.
-7. Change the Port from eth0 to eth4.
+5. Change the Port from eth0 to eth4.
 This configures the port to serve as the WAN for the Litebeam antenna.
-8. Leave other settings unchaged.
-Only Use One LAN should be checked.
-9. Under User Setup create a new user and set the PCW username and password.
+6. Under User Setup create a new user and set the PCW username and password.
-10. Then press Apply and follow the instructions to Reboot the device.
+7. Press Apply and follow the instructions to Reboot the device.
-11. Now return to the portal and log in with the PCW username and password (contact project maintainers for this info).
+8. Return to the portal and log in with the PCW username and password (contact project maintainers for this info).
-12. To verify WAN is set to eth4, visit the Firewall/Nat section.
-13. Under the NAT tab, see if Masquerade is set to eth4 for the WAN masquerade.
-14. Under the Dashboard, click on Actions for eth4 to turn on POE.
+9. At the Dashboard, click on Actions for eth4 to turn on POE.
-15. Click on the System tab at the bottom left of the console.
+10. Finally, Click on the System tab at the bottom left of the console.
-16. Input the host name for the device.
+11. Input the host name for the device.
-17. Set up the address on DNS to be 1.1.1.1.
+12. Set up the DNS address as 1.1.1.1.

 To double check if a device is properly configured, check the settings under the Dashboard and System tabs.
+To verify WAN is set to eth4, visit the Firewall/Nat section.
+Under the NAT tab, see if Masquerade is set to eth4 for the WAN masquerade.

 ### Configure ER-X using Config File